Natural Health Products

 What else should I be aware of?

-Some studies show that combination products which include dong quai may be useful in the treatment of erectile dysfunction as well as menstrual cramps and PMS (premenstrual syndrome).
 It is not clear if dong quai would be useful on its own in the treatment of any of the conditions listed above.
 Further research is required to fully determine dong quai’s effectiveness on these conditions.

 Dong quai should not be used by children or women who are pregnant or breast-feeding.